Succession Planning in Action in Our Industrial Buying Group!

 A few years ago I wrote a blog about the importance of succession planning, especially for small businesses.
-Well, I’m taking my own advice this month.
+Well, I’m taking my own advice this month for our own industrial buying group.

 Jen has a Business Administration degree from St. Bonaventure University and two years ago completed the Center for Entrepreneurial Leadership program at the University at Buffalo.
 One of the trainers in that program, Rick Wallace, guided us through our strategic planning process a year ago and has continued to work with us as a valuable resource and coach.
 During that process we developed our nine Core Values.
 Here are the ones that I think make Jen the right person to lead NetPlus; Value Relationships, Embrace Change, Provide Guidance, Grow Together, and Do the Right Things Right.